Divyanshu-DXS/Java-Code-Sandbox/src/Multithreading/Multithreading.md

 - interrupt(): Interrupts the thread.
 If the thread is blocked in a call to wait(), sleep(), or join(), it will throw an InterruptedException.
 - yield(): Thread.yield() is a static method that suggests the current thread temporarily pause its execution to allow other threads of the same or higher priority to execute.
 It’s important to note that yield() is just a hint to the thread scheduler, and the actual behavior may vary depending on the JVM and OS.
 - Thread.setDaemon(boolean): Marks the thread as either a daemon thread or a user thread.
 When the JVM exits, all daemon threads are terminated.

+### Synchronization

+Synchronization is also important. in many cases if multiple threads are accessing and shared resource at the same time, if the value of the respource is being modified, it can cuase concurrent issues and the value returned would not be consisted with the expectatoins.
+Since multiple threads will be modifying the same resource multiple times on thier end.
+In that case we can always wrap that method with a synchronization keyword that can make sure that whenever that method is being accessed by a thread, it only allows one thread at a time to execute it.. this can help maintain the concurrency and does not lead to discrepancy.
+But.... this can also lead us into a challenege where if a single resource takes a lot of time, and respurces the other threads are held back from theier executoins, that can weigh heavy on the applicatoins performacnce and resourcefullness.